Skip to content

 Frequently Asked Questions

-For coding, long-document analysis, and natural-sounding prose, yes — Claude Opus 4.8 leads SWE-bench Pro at 69.2% and both flagship Claude models handle 1M-token contexts.
+For coding, long-document analysis, and natural-sounding prose, yes — Claude Opus 4.8 scored 69.2% on SWE-bench Pro, its successor Opus 5 now leads Anthropic's lineup, and both flagship Claude models handle 1M-token contexts.
 For image generation, voice, and overall feature breadth, ChatGPT is ahead.
 Match the tool to your dominant weekly task, not to a single overall verdict.
+Every Claude comparison in this guide follows that same rule.

 ChatGPT is the closest like-for-like alternative, matching Claude across chat, coding, and analysis while adding image generation and mature voice.
 Gemini is the best alternative for Google Workspace users, and DeepSeek is the strongest fully free option.
 For pure cited research, Perplexity replaces one Claude use case, not the whole product.